gyson/ane/README.md

   - ETS table performance degrades when a key is too hot due to internal locking.
   - Ane avoids "hot key" issue by distributing read/write operations to different keys in underneath ETS table.

+* Ane only supports `:atomics`-like one-based index as key.

+  - I feel it's possible to extend it to be `:ets`-like arbitrary key with some extra complexity.
+But I do not have that need at the moment.

 ## Installation